Campaign Task Board

 [Delivery]

-1. Structure + home / board / import wireframes.
+1. Summary should include home / board / import screens.

 2. Phase 1: create + drag.
 Phase 2: Excel import/export.
 Phase 3: history + due coloring.